 - Five community gardens across four campuses support food security and organic growing techniques.

 - The Campus Food Bank distributes food items and toiletries to all members of the University of Alberta community, supporting over 2500 people per year.

-- The bi-weekly Farmers' Market allows the campus community to explore the world of local, organic, sustainable, and fresh food.
+- The Students' Union hosts a weekly Farmers' Market allows the campus community to explore the world of local, organic, sustainable, and fresh food.

 - Eco discounts are available at many food locations when you bring a reusable food container or mug.

 What You Can Do

 Did You Know?